evolvedbinary/hsg-project-wiki/Setup.md

 ## Install system updates

-1. From the Apple () menu in the top-left corner of your screen, choose "About This Mac".
-If it says "macOS Catalina Version 10.15.x", click on the "Software Update" button and install any available software updates.
-If you are running an earlier version of macOS, here is the link to the [macOS Catalina webpage](https://apps.apple.com/us/app/macos-catalina/id1466841314?mt=12); go to this page and click on the "View in the Mac App Store" button to open Catalina in the App Store.
-Click on the Download button, and allow the installation to complete.
+1. From the Apple () menu in the top-left corner of your screen, choose `About This Mac`.
+Select on the `Software Update` button and install any available software updates.
+If you are running a version of macOS lower than 11 (Big Sur), here is the link to the [macOS Big Sur webpage](https://support.apple.com/en-us/HT201475).
-    - If your computer tells you that it cannot run macOS Catalina (10.15), worry not; all of our software is still compatible with systems as old as macOS High Sierra (10.13), but the directions below assume that you have Catalina.
+    - If your computer cannot run macOS Big Sur (11), worry not; all of our software is still compatible with systems as old as macOS Mojave (10.14), but the directions below assume that you have Big Sur.

 - Open the App Store (using the Spotlight (🔍) icon in the menu bar, search for `App Store`; or in Finder, select `Go` > `Applications`, and find `App Store` in the list of applications), select the Updates tab, and install all available updates.